Mahal (actress): Death

-On August 31, 2021, Mahal died in a hospital in Batangas.
-According to her sister Irene Tesorero, she died due to gastroenteritis and COVID-19.
-She had pre-existing conditions, including hypertension.
-Because of dwarfism, she was considered to be at high risk for COVID-19.
+Mahal died on August 31, 2021 in a hospital in Batangas.
+According to her sister Irene Tesorero she died due to gastroenteritis and COVID-19.
+Because of her dwarfism she was considered to be at high risk for COVID-19, but she also had pre-existing conditions, including hypertension.

-Rosanna Roces, Inday Garutay, Brenda Mage, and Jerald Napoles were among the first celebrities to mourn for Mahal.
-Owe My Love co-stars and close friends Ai-Ai delas Alas and Kiray Celis were surprised to know of the sudden demise of Mahal.
-Netizens and other celebrities took to social media to express their grief.
-When Mura found out about her death, he was in disbelief at first and dismissed the reports as fake news.
-Mahal and Mura were former on-screen tandem for almost two decades.
+Rosanna Roces, Inday Garutay, Brenda Mage, and Jerald Napoles were among the first celebrities to mourn Mahal.
+Owe My Love co-stars and close friends Ai-Ai delas Alas and Kiray Celis were surprised to hear of her sudden demise, while netizens and other celebrities took to social media to express their grief.
+When Mura found out about Mahal's death he first dismissed the reports as fake news.

-The siblings of Mahal dismissed the rumors that they are blaming Mygz Molino and her manager for her death.
-Instead, they were even thankful for their efforts exerted to revive Mahal until the very end.
+Mahal's siblings dismissed rumors that they were blaming Mygz Molino and Mahal's manager for Mahal's death, saying that in fact they were very thankful for the efforts exerted by the pair to revive Mahal until the very end.

-Her remains were cremated in Batangas.
-After her cremation, her family brought her urn to the Santuario de San Vicente de Paul Shrine in Quezon City.
+Mahal's remains were cremated in Batangas, with her family taking her urn to the Santuario de San Vicente de Paul Shrine in Quezon City.